rewrking/monogame-vscode-boilerplate/README.md

 * This configuration assumes all source files are contained within the **src** folder, but uses the **root** as the working directory for assets & things referenced in your project.
 * Feel free to offer suggestions/report issues if there's anything I missed, or could do better.
 * This will be an ongoing project as I learn more about C# and MonoGame.

-That should be all you need to get started.
-Happy game making!
+* Upon the initial load in VS Code, you'll see numerous "problems" trigger.
+Simply build the game once and these should go away.
+* This config is based on https://github.com/dotnet/corert/tree/master/samples/MonoGame

+## Publishing

+VS Code & .Net Core are pefect for development since they are both nice and fast, however, creating the final exe & publishing via .NET Core isn't recommended for now since it's kind of limited.
+You'll want to have a full Visual Studio 2017 install configured (See: https://www.codeproject.com/Articles/1175671/Getting-Started-with-MonoGame-using-Visual-Studio) for creating the final build of your game.
+I've included an archive with the extra project files required for VS 2017 that can be tweaked to fit your needs further.

 ## MonoGame Documentation

 Main: http://www.monogame.net/documentation/
 Alternate: https://jjagg.github.io/MonoGame-docfx/manual/

+That should be all you need to get started.
+Happy game making!